 The Health Insurance Marketplace offers "one-stop shopping" to find and compare private health insurance options.
 In the Marketplace, you could be eligible for a new kind of tax credit that lowers your monthly premiums and cost-sharing reductions (amounts that lower your out-of-pocket costs for deductibles, coinsurance, and copayments) right away, and you can see what your premium, deductibles, and out-of-pocket costs will be before you make a decision to enroll.
-Through the Marketplace you'll also learn if you qualify for free or low-cost cage fromMedi or the Children's Health Insurancrogram (CHIP).
-You can access the Federal Marketplace four state at www.HealthCare.gov.
+Through the Marketplace you'll also learn if you qualify for free or low-cost coverage from Medicaid or the Children's Health Insurance Program (CHIP).
+You can access the Federal Marketplace for your state at www.HealthCare.gov.